 With eligible extras cover^ you can present your membership card at participating pharmacies to save 20% on most non-prescription items (this includes a range of over-the-counter non-prescription medicines, but excludes schedule 3 recordable items).

 Yes, you’ll need your membership card to claim benefits and to apply the 20% discount.
 The pharmacy staff will ask for your card to confirm your benefit eligibility.

 Health Partners do not own our participating pharmacies, but these pharmacies enter into an agreement with the fund to supply benefits and discounts to our members.
 These pharmacies claim your prescription benefits for you on the spot, saving you time, as well as providing your 20% discount on items in their pharmacies.
 Not all pharmacies agree to be part of the Health Partners program.
 If you'd like to suggest a pharmacy to join our network, ask your pharmacist or contact us.

 If your membership is paid up to date, you have served your waiting periods and you have benefits available, ask the pharmacy to call us on 1300 113 113.
 Alternatively, you might like to call us from the pharmacy yourself.
 We can usually sort out any eligibility issues over the phone.

 If you believe that you are entitled to the discount but your pharmacy disagrees, please ask the pharmacy to call us, or feel free to contact us.
 If you call us from the pharmacy, we might be able to sort it out straightaway.
 If you have paid for the item, retain your proof of purchase so we can take a look.

 Yes, compounding prescriptions are included in pharmacy benefits.
-We have several compounding pharmacy partners, you can find pharmacy partners using the search filters.
+We have several compounding pharmacy partners, you can find pharmacy partners using the map.

 It’s always a good idea to give them a call first to make sure they can supply what you’re after, and they can let you know if there is a waiting period to order.